 One thing that entrepreneurs taking their businesses abroad have to appreciate is that they need to meet the involved costs.
 Because the business is new, investors are encouraged to ensure they have ample funds to cover all the costs before the business can become self-sustaining.

-Also, to having ample funds for operation, some businesses find it a challenge to raise additional money to support operations for unexpected operations.
+Also, to have ample funds for operation, some businesses find it challenging to raise additional money to support operations for unexpected operations.
 For example, think of a tender that comes through faster than initially expected.
 You should be able to raise funds for the operation.

 Building the brand in the new market